Bristol’s alternative trio Soeur are set to release their anticipated second EP Fight on 17th November.

 Produced by Mat Sampson in Bristol’s Bink Bonk studio, the EP captures Soeur's genre-defying and overwhelming range, from stomping alt-rock as seen in Out Again, to the grungey, PJ Harvey undertones captured in Quiet It, or the emotive and heartfelt Whole Me.
 Musically Soeur are far from formulaic, the only consistency being the flawless dual vocal between Tina and Anya which intertwines throughout the EP.

 The three piece have been kicking up dust on the UK’s live circuit, with recent highlights including 2000 Trees, ArcTangent and support to Demob Happy and Hey Charlie.
-The band are showing no sign of rest, announcing an extensive run of UK shows throughout September until November:
+The band are showing no sign of rest, with extensive run of UK shows until the end of November:

 03rd Nov - LEEDS, Slacken